 Four racial bias incidents were reported on St. Joe’s campus since January 2019, reflecting the nationwide trend of an uptick in racial bias incidents and hate crimes on U.S. college campuses.

-According to the most recent national data available, more than 7,000 hate crimes were reported nationally in 2017, according to the FBI.
-Racial and ethnic prejudice were cited as the motivation for most of the hate crimes in 2017, according to the FBI.
+More than 7,000 hate crimes were reported nationally in 2017, according to the FBI, which has the most recent national data available.
+Racial and ethnic prejudice were cited as the motivation for most of the hate crimes in 2017.
 African-Americans were the targets for half of the crimes reported.

-Chad Dion Lassiter, executive director of the Pennsylvania Human Resources Commission (PHRC), an organization that enforces state laws that prohibit discrimination, said the current political climate could be influencing the rates of bias incidents on college campuses.
+The current political climate could be influencing the rates of bias incidents on college campuses, said Chad Dion Lassiter, executive director of the Pennsylvania Human Resources Commission (PHRC), an organization that enforces state laws that prohibit discrimination.

 “We find ourselves where one of the most esteemed offices of the land, which is that of the presidency, has a person who promotes xenophobia, homophobia, sympathizes with facists, white nationalists as well as does not come out and condemn domestic terrorism or white supremacy,” Lassiter said.
 “College campuses are actually a microcosm of the larger society.”